Court FF 2 Review & Playtest Notes

 Shock Absorption

-The Asics Court FF 2 is one of the more comfortable pairs of tennis shoes I’ve ever worn in terms of cushion underfoot.
+The shoe is one of the more comfortable pairs of tennis shoes I’ve ever worn in terms of cushion underfoot.

 They’ve packed the shoe with lots of technology to make this happen, and all combined, it does an excellent job at absorbing shock for a comfortable ride, which you can both feel and see with each step.